iepebouw/Data1/pages/Assignment-2.md

 carbon footprint hop on hop of bus in CO2/h: 1392.013498312711

-So canal boats use less energy than other activities
+From the above made calculations we can conclude that canal boats for tourists use more energy than the touristic hop on hop off buses.

 Question 4: